 Let us know if you need any assistance with official translations of your overseas documents for the application.
 Our language experts will be happy to help!

 Once all the required documents have been compiled and the application fee paid by the company, your prospective employer will submit all documents to the Ministry of Labour.
 Then all that’s left to do is sit and wait until the Department approves and issues your work permit.
 Usually, the process is fairly quick.

-Cost of a work permit
+What is the cost of a work permit in Antigua?

 Different fees for extending your work permit also apply, depending on your circumstances, and can be viewed on the Immigration Department website.
-You may also wish to consult the Official Website for the Government of Antigua and Barbuda for the latest information and legal requirements.
+You may also wish to consult the Official Website of the Government of Antigua and Barbuda for the latest information and legal requirements.

 As employers need to demonstrate that the role could not be filled with a local candidate, most jobs open to foreign applicants are highly qualified or skilled positions.
-If you are interested in a low-skilled role that does not require any specialist qualifications, your application is not likely to be successful.
+If you are interested in a low-skilled role that does not require any special qualifications, your application is not likely to be successful.

 If you’re a skilled worker or qualified practitioner in any of the following areas, we can connect you with businesses that are seeking employees: